Navigating the complexities of financial planning when living in or moving between Canada and the United States can be challenging.

 Qualifications and Credentials

-When looking for a cross-border financial planner, I prioritize checking their qualifications and credentials.
+When looking for a cross-border financial planner, prioritize checking their qualifications and credentials.
 It’s important that they have experience with both Canadian and U.S. tax laws.
-I ensure they hold certifications like Certified Financial Planner (CFP) or Chartered Financial Analyst (CFA).
-These credentials indicate an in-depth understanding of financial planning principles.
+Ensure they hold certifications like Certified Financial PlannerTM (CFP®) or Chartered Financial Analyst (CFA).
+These credentials indicate an in-depth understanding of financial planning and international investment principles, and a desire to provide the best financial advice possible for their clients.

 Understanding Fees and Costs